jweinst1/regup/README.md

 The documentation can be found here.

-Regup makes great use of scala closures and case classes to simulate the automata needed to parse regular languages.
+Regup makes drawing SVG paths and shapes easy.
+You can treat SVG as data and other abstractions